 \subsection{Inter- and Intra-Modality Transformation}

-To allow the construction of a bigger dataset in an accelerated manner, a transformation neural network should be built to transfer volumes from CT to CE-CT scans from existing datasets or create multi-phase MRI volumes from a single-phase MRI volume.
-A motivation for creating a style transfer from normal CT scans to CE-CT, is that the administration of contrast agents, such as iodinated contrast medium, can increase the radiation dose that organs absorb \cite{amato2013can,sahbaee2017effect}.
-Similarly, a transformation from the MRI domain to the CT domain, or vice-versa, can also help in allowing MRI based images to be fed immediately to a CT-based trained models instead of training the model on volumes from both modalities.
-Some works tackle the issue in hand but further investigation can be clearly established to allow better inter- and intra-modality transformations.
-For instance, \cite{Jiang2018} utilized a GAN model to transfer volumes from CT to MRI, creating synthesized MRI volumes that are combined with few real ones, and training a U-Net for segmenting tumors within the lungs.
-Another approach that tackles the problem in a different manner is depicted in \cite{Yang2019}.
-An algorithm consists of two modules where the former decomposes volumes from both MRI and CT, using VAEs and GANs, into a domain-invariant content space, containing the anatomical information, and a domain-specific style space, preserving the modality information.
-The latter module takes the common space output from the first module and inserts into a 2D U-Net to segment the liver.
+A transformation neural network should be built to transfer volumes from CT to CE-CT scans from existing datasets or create multi-phase MRI volumes from a single-phase MRI volume to allow the construction of a bigger dataset.
+The motivation for creating a style transfer from normal CT scans to CE-CT is that the administration of contrast agents, such as iodinated contrast medium, can increase the radiation dose that organs absorb \cite{amato2013can,sahbaee2017effect}.
+Similarly, a transformation from the MRI domain to the CT domain, or vice-versa, can also help in allowing MRI-based images to be fed immediately to a CT-based trained model instead of training the model on volumes from both modalities.
+Some works tackle the issue at hand, but further investigation can be clearly established to allow better inter- and intra-modality transformations.
+For instance, \cite{Jiang2018} utilized a GAN model to transfer volumes from CT to MRI, creating synthesized MRI volumes that are combined with a few real ones and training a U-Net for segmenting tumors within the lungs.
+Another approach that tackles the problem differently is depicted in \cite{Yang2019}.
+An algorithm consists of two modules where the former decomposes volumes from both MRI and CT, using VAEs and GANs, into domain-invariant content space, containing the anatomical information, and domain-specific style space, preserving the modality information.
+The latter module takes the common space output from the first module and inserts it into a 2D U-Net to segment the liver.